Why We Should Use Naturally Occurring Microbes To Save Our Waterways.

-In recent years bioremediation has proved to be, not only effective, but, in most cases, very economical in treating natural bodies of water.
-Bioremediation takes advantage of nature’s own processes for recycling of basic elements of most organic pollutants and organic bottom sediments back into the biosphere through what are known as biogeochemical cycles.
+Bioremediation (bacteria treatment) takes advantage of nature’s own processes for recycling of basic elements of most organic pollutants and organic bottom sediments back into the biosphere through what are known as biogeochemical cycles.
 To accelerate these natural processes bio-augmentation may be utilized.
 Bio-augmentation is the purposeful inoculation of a system with microorganisms that have been selected for their metabolic characteristic.

 The technology has been successfully applied in many natural and man-made bodies of water to improve water quality and break down bottom solids.
 A review of several project reports including retentions ponds in Jacksonville, FL, lakes in Naples, FL, as well as entire sections of a river in China, Malaysia, and a lake at Dartmouth College has proven the effectiveness of bio-augmentation.
 In these applications, substantial reductions in aqueous phase pollutants were observed including biochemical oxygen (BOD), total suspended solids (TSS), total nitrogen (TN), total phosphorous (TP), and the near total elimination of fecal coliform and specifically E. coli, F. coli, and salmonella.
 In addition, there was a reduction of 80 percent and more of the organic bottom solids without the need for dredging and associated spoil problems.